M6(GPT)3: Generating Multitrack Modifiable Multi-Minute MIDI Music from Text using Genetic algorithms, Probabilistic methods and GPT Models in any Progression and Time Signature: Evolutionary Melodic Track Generator

-\textbf{Motifs} offer five modes: \emph{Long motif} (one measure, repeated and shifted), \emph{Opening motif} (half-measure with rests in the second half), \emph{Closing motif} (rests in the first half), \emph{Repeated motif} (half-measure repeated), and \emph{Short repeated motif} (quarter-note length, repeated and trimmed to fit the sequence).
+\textbf{Motifs} offer five modes: \emph{Long motif} (one measure, repeated and shifted), \emph{Opening motif} (half-measure with rests in the second half), \emph{Closing motif} (rests in the first half), \emph{Repeated motif} (half-measure repeated), and \emph{Short repeated motif} (quarter-note length, repeated and trimmed).

 These modes, combined with valence-arousal values, define the genetic algorithm parameters.
-The rules draw inspiration from works \cite{friberg2006pdm, miyamoto2020music, wallis2011rule} and our own experiences. \cref{tab:merged_metrics} presents the fitness function metrics, their desired values for specific tracks, and the influence of emotions.
+The rules draw inspiration from works \cite{friberg2006pdm, miyamoto2020music, wallis2011rule} and our own experiences.
+Table \ref{tab:merged_metrics} presents the fitness function metrics, their desired values for specific tracks, and the influence of emotions.